AndreasMadsen/denmark-zipcode/README.md

 ## Documentation

-On installation this module will download two excel files and compile a json file, containing cross referenced information.

-Get the zipcodes by:

 ```javascript
 zipcodes = require('denmark-zipcode')
 ```

+On installation this module will download all zipcodes and associated information.
-This is a `Map` object, with zipcodes as keys and associated information as values.
+When required it reconstructs a `Map` object, with zipcodes as keys and associated information as values.

 ```javascript
 for (let [zipcode, info] of zipcodes) {